Skip to main content

 The National Oceanic Atmospheric Administration (NGS) Continuously Operating Reference Stations (CORS) Network (NCN), managed by NOAA/National Geodetic Survey, provide Global Navigation Satellite System (GNSS) data, supporting three-dimensional positioning, and geophysical applications throughout the United States.
 The CORS network is a multi-purpose, multi-agency cooperative endeavor.
 Surveyors, GIS users, engineers, scientists, and other people who collect GPS/GNSS data can use NCN data to align their work within the National Spatial Reference System (NSRS).
 NCN enhanced post-processed coordinate accuracies can approach a few centimeters, both horizontally and vertically.

 ADWR manages and operates the Arizona CORS Network (AZCORS).
-AZCORS consisted of 42 - State-managed CORS sites and 15 - CORS sites managed and operated by other CORS Networks in Arizona (EarthScope and the National Park Service), for a total of 57 CORS sites.
+AZCORS consists of 58 - State-managed CORS sites and 15 - CORS sites managed and operated by other CORS Networks in Arizona (EarthScope and the National Park Service), for a total of 73 CORS sites.
 ADWR operates and maintains two virtual servers and software to operate the AZCORS network and distribute the data to other Federal, State, County, and Local agencies, commercial and private entities, and the public.
 Each CORS station consists of a mounting pole, a GNSS receiver, a GNSS antenna, a cellular router, and associated electronics.

 The CORS sites provide high-precision survey data and is the backbone of the geodetic network for Arizona that is used by Federal, State, County, and Local agencies, commercial and private entities, and the public.
 This data is used for any type of program, project, and/or application that requires accurate horizontal and vertical data such as surveying, mapping, infrastructure, and emergency response projects.